S-mishina/apm-sandbox/README.md

 * Java
   * [spring-boot-jmx-metrics-sample](https://github.com/S-mishina/spring-boot-jmx-metrics-sample)
     * ※ This application was originally created to check the behavior of jmx, but can be used as a sandbox because it includes code to put a span in the otel.

+## Comparison of UI and functions between Grafana and new Relic

 ### Comparison items